-A Comprehensive Guide to Cherry Shrimp Care: Everything You Need to Know
+A Guide to Cherry Shrimp: Everything You Need to Know

 Habitat in the wild

-4. Culls: Culls are cherry shrimp that do not meet the desired quality standards for specific traits or coloration.
-They may have significant color variations, irregular patterns, or physical deformities.
-These shrimp are often sold at a lower price or used for breeding projects where the focus is on improving specific traits.
+• Culls: These shrimp do not meet the ideal standards for specific traits or color.
+They may have irregular patterns, color variations, or minor deformities.
+Culls are often sold at a lower price or used in breeding programs to improve desired characteristics.

 Description